Cost of Plastering a Room

 Ease of Access

 When plasterers price up a job, they will consider the level of access to the area they are plastering.
-This is especially true when working on a property with high ceilings, as this will make the job more difficult, and they'll charge more because of it.
+This is especially true when working on a property with high walls and hard-to-reach ceilings, as this will make the job more difficult to complete and as such, they'll likely charge more because of it.

 How much does it cost to plaster a room size 5m x 5m, including ceiling and walls?